simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-As we can see in the code above the saveEvents function saves the events to the database with Ktorms insert function
+As we can see in the code above, the *saveEvents* function stores the events in the database using Ktorms insert function
-and publishes the events to the event bus afterwards.
-With this we have completed the write side of the application and
+and then publishes the events on the event bus.
+This completes the write side of the application and
-can continue with the read side.
+we can proceed to the read side.

 ##### Read Side of the application